m039/Void/Readme.md

 # Void

-With **Void** I tried to answer the question: "How someone could implements a game that doesn't depend on a particular game engine?" or a preparation for "Is it possible to swap a game engine on the fly?".
+With **Void** I tried to answer the question: *"How someone could implements a game that doesn't depend on a particular game engine?"* or a preparation for *"Is it possible to swap a game engine on the fly?"*

 Also, **Void** is a narrow copy of the second level of [Last Voyage](http://lastvoyage.co) that I used as a starting point.